AdobeDocs/campaign-standard.pt-BR/help/automating/using/building-a-workflow.md

    >[!NOTE]
    >
    >Também é possível duplicar atividades existentes copiando-as.
 Dessa forma, você mantém as configurações definidas originalmente.
 For more on this, refer to [Duplicating workflow activities](../../automating/using/workflow-interface.md#duplicating-workflow-activities).

+Once your workflow activities are linked together, you can personalize the transitions between them with the **label** of your choice.
+Para fazer isso, clique duas vezes na transição para acessar suas propriedades.

+Moreover, **[!UICONTROL Targeting]** and **[!UICONTROL Data management (ETL)]** activities allows you to define **segment codes** for their outbound transitions.
+Você pode então criar relatórios com base nesses códigos de segmento para medir a eficiência das suas campanhas de maketing.
+For more on this, refer to [this section](../../reporting/using/creating-a-report-workflow-segment.md).

 ## Configuring activities {#configuring-activities}